Opportunity International Canada

 Fueling dreams with hope and opportunity.

 Amid Colombia’s beauty and vibrant culture, lies a harsh reality – ultra-poverty.
 Ultra-poverty households tend to be headed by women.
 Often socially excluded, they lack opportunities to build better lives for themselves.
 Without extra support and training in life-skills, these families remain trapped in the cycle of poverty.
-But that’s where Agape’s Pathway to Opportunity Graduation Program comes in.
-Watch the video now to learn more about this transformative program.

 Will you help empower more people like Yovanis on their journey out of poverty?